rails-decal/sp18-proj1/README.md

 #### Part 3: View other trainers' Pokemon

 - Figure out where in the app you can see a trainer's profile.
 In that view, add a list of the trainer's Pokemon.
 Each Pokemon should show its name and level.
+- Additionally, the Pokemon's sprite should be rendered above its name/level.
+Take a look at lines 5-7 of `app/views/home/index.html.erb`, and try to pattern match those lines of code.

 On your localhost, you should now be able to view all your Pokemon in your profile!